-Over 2 years ago entire SEO was outsourced to a third party and Monash could not see any results.
-Shefali Joshi, Responsible for SEO at Monash University, recalls: “We had a lot of faculties complaining that they were not receiving any traffic to their course pages from Google’s search results.
+In 2017 entire SEO had been outsourced to a third party and Monash could not see any results.
+Shefali Joshi, responsible for SEO at Monash University, recalls: “We had a lot of faculties complaining that they were not receiving any traffic to their course pages from Google’s search results.
 There was no impact on our traffic.
-Our course visibility (on Monash study site) was almost non-existent on Google.”
+Our courses had almost no visibility on Google.”

-The management decided to bring the whole SEO project in-house.
+The management decided to bring the entire SEO in-house.
 They asked Shefali to look for a proper product and to manage the whole project on her own.
-“I belong to the central marketing team, we manage two of the biggest sites monash.edu and study.monash site.
+“I belong to the central marketing team, we manage two of the biggest sites, monash.edu and study.monash.
 I needed a tool that would enable me to manage this huge project.
 SEMrush was the best one as per our criteria, so we started with the Business plan for a month or two.
-It worked really well and then we figured that the Enterprise plan would really benefit us and all of our faculties, so we switched.”
+It worked really well, and then we figured that the Enterprise plan would really benefit us and all of our faculties, so we switched.”

 But where did they start?
 “The first thing we did was competitive research.
-Top level domain of our study website - study.monash - was not even featured among other competing universities.
-We had no online visibility,” - says Shefali.
+The top level domain of our study website - study.monash - did not even show up on Google among other competing universities.
+We had no online visibility,” says Shefali.
 “Immediately we understood that the problem was with the top level domain.
-A decision was made to move study website from study.monash domain to monash.edu/study as ‘study.monash’ domain had little authority and rankings as compared to monash.edu.
+A decision was made to move the study website from the study.monash domain to monash.edu/study, as ‘study.monash’ domain had little authority and few rankings compared to monash.edu.
 It was a massive step and we could do it because we had intelligence from SEMrush.”

 Another crucial part of optimizing Monash’s website’s online visibility was keyword research conducted with SEMrush.
 Shefali recalls: “I used keyword research very heavily.
 We found content gaps and started generating content on our website filling those gaps.”

 A good example would be an ATAR calculator and ATAR related terms.
-“Prospective students are looking to calculate ATAR score because they’re trying to understand which university they got selected to, or if they got enough scores to get accepted to their chosen course.
+“Prospective students are looking to calculate ATAR scores because they’re trying to understand which university they got selected to, or if they got enough scores to get accepted to their chosen course.
 SEMrush showed us that people actively search for ‘ATAR Calculator’, ‘How can I calculate ATAR’ and other ‘ATAR’ related terms.
-Even though this is such a crucial aspect for potential website visitors, Monash did not have this information at all, or an ATAR calculator,” - highlights Shefali.
-Upon introducing such calculator Monash got students flowing to their website.
+Even though this is such a crucial aspect for potential website visitors, Monash did not have this information at all, or an ATAR calculator,” highlights Shefali.
+Upon introducing their calculator, Monash got students flowing to their website.

-What happened next was beyond Shefali’s expectations: “Encouraged by our successes with SEMrush software, I was asked to rollout SEMrush to the rest of the university including all the faculties, Monash College, Monash Malaysia, Library and other Monash departments.
-This project included giving SEO/content optimization workshops, setting up SEMrush projects and tools and organising SEMrush training.
-As a result 100+ people were trained and 30+ SEMrush projects were set-up and now we have a whole community of SEMrush users.
-So they all rank now for course related non-branded terms, even the faculty sites, its very nice because they have complimentary content and all lead to each other.
+What happened next was beyond Shefali’s expectations: “Encouraged by our successes with the SEMrush software, I was asked to rollout SEMrush to the rest of the university including all the faculties, Monash College, Monash Malaysia, the Library and other Monash departments.
+This project included giving SEO/content optimization workshops, setting up SEMrush projects and tools and organizing SEMrush training.
+As a result, 100+ people were trained, 30+ SEMrush projects were set-up and now we have a whole community of SEMrush users.
+So even the faculty sites all rank now for course related non-branded terms, it's very nice because they have complimentary content and all lead to each other.
 With the help of SEMrush, we empowered every single marketing team within the university to do what was done for the central sites.”